 Concrete is a material that’s been around for many years, and for good reason.
 As a contributor to curb appeal and public safety, this durable building material gains strength over time and is highly durable.
 You’ll commonly find it used for commercial structures, such as parking bumpers, catch basins, ramps, walls, sidewalks, curbs, and stairs.
-It resists weathering, natural disasters, and erosion, making it the perfect material for projects in southern Florida.
+It resists weathering, natural disasters, and erosion, making it the perfect material for projects in harsher climates.
 Over time, however, concrete might need repairing due to several issues.

 Commercial concrete floors must be in top-notch condition, especially if you drive heavy machinery across them daily.
 Even a minor crack can lead to a potentially hazardous situation, especially in areas with high pedestrian or vehicle traffic.